rbong/vim-crystalline/README.md

 Now run `:PlugInstall` after restarting vim.
 Refer to your plugin manager of choice's documentation if you don't use `vim-plug`.

+The default version of `vim-crystalline` requires Vim 8.
+To install on Vim 7, please see [this thread](https://github.com/rbong/vim-crystalline/issues/12).

 ## Examples

 Jump straight to the last example if you just want to see everything crystalline can do.